(Corrects to change regularities to irregularities in the lead)

 * Speech recognition pioneers accuse bank of shoddy work

-* Opening arguments at Boston trial expected Monday afternoon
+* Opening arguments at Boston trial expected Monday

 By Tim McLaughlin